Pantocyclus/InstantSCCS/README.md

 ### Required Resources

 Because we do not rely heavily on too many IotMs to carry us through the SCCS run, we will have certain hard requirements on a bunch of skills and familiars that will enable this run. <br />
-<sub><sup>Note that the shinier you are, the easier it becomes to replace these requirements, so they would eventually become soft or even non-requirements.</sup></sub> <br />
+<sub><sup>Note that the shinier you are, the easier it becomes to replace these requirements, so they would eventually become soft or even non-requirements (especially those extremely small contributors).</sup></sub> <br />

 | Familiars                                                                        | Use      |
 | -------------------------------------------------------------------------------- | -------- |